molomono/Anti-Z-Wobble-Flexures/README.md

 	- Exceptionally low cost, (3D printed designs, practically free except for a few M2.5/M3 screws)

 Main downside:
-	- Use in heated enviroments will require apropriate choice of material.
+	- Use in heated environments will require apropriate choice of material.

 ---